bentoml/BentoML/docs/source/frameworks/fastai.rst

    If the :func:`save_model` method failed while saving a given learner, your learner may contain a :obj:`~fastai.callback.core.Callback` that is not picklable.
    All FastAI callbacks are stateful, which makes some of them not picklable.
 Use :func:`Learner.remove_cbs` to remove unpicklable callbacks.

-   BentoML by default removes some known callback that have issues with serialization, such as ``ParamScheduler``.

 .. tip::

    We found that some of given callback are only useful during training phase, not during serving.
 Therefore, removing callback will not affect inference results.